molevolworkshop/molevolworkshop.github.io/prep/jetstream2026.md

 * Be sure it says ACCESS * DEB190022 at the top dropdown box
 * Choose **Identity**, then **Application Credentials** from the left sidebar menu
 * Click **Create Application Credential** towards the top right
-* Filled out form using entries below, then pressed the **Create Application Credential** button
+* Filled out form using entries below (but preferably make up your own name), then pressed the **Create Application Credential** button

 | Field                    | Value                                                            |
 | ------------------------ | ---------------------------------------------------------------- |